Backups & Storage

 If not: Check destination space, permissions, and backup-software logs before adding more sources.

-Expected result: The first offsite backup completes; the offsite copy uses different credentials than the local copy.
+Expected result: The first offsite backup completes, keeps versioned history, and uses credentials distinct from the local copy.

-If not: If the offsite shares credentials/MFA with the local copy, a single account compromise can take both; separate them now.
+If not: If the offsite shares credentials/MFA with the local copy, a single account compromise can take both — separate them now.
+If it's a sync folder rather than a versioned backup, it doesn't count as the offsite leg.

 Do: Pick one harmless file.
-Restore it from the local copy to a temporary folder and open it.
-Repeat from the offsite copy.
-Document the steps in a short note.
+Restore it from the local copy to a temporary folder and open it; repeat from the offsite copy.
+For repo-based tools, run an integrity check that re-reads data (`restic check --read-data-subset=10%` or `kopia snapshot verify`).
+For databases/VMs, confirm you're restoring a dump or snapshot, not live-copied files.
+Document the steps.

-Expected result: Both restores produce a working file in a temporary location, and the steps are recorded.
+Expected result: Both restores produce a working file, the integrity check passes, and the steps are recorded.

-If not: If restore fails, stop using that backup for new data; fix the backup or pick a different tool before the next change.
+If not: If restore or the integrity check fails, stop using that backup for new data; fix it or switch tools.
+A backup that only ever 'completes' but never restores is not a backup.

 Schedule monthly restore drills and review